Fair Allocation of Two Types of Chores: EFX

-We use \Cref{using the update rules} to show that the update rules can always be applied.
-The first condition clearly holds.
-For the second condition, consider a partial allocation $Y$ as described in the lemma, and assume that the EFX condition of Rule 1 does not hold for $Y$.
-Then, by \Cref{envy means less items} there exists some $i \in N_A$ and $j \in N_B$ such that $|Y_i| < |Y_{j}|$, and so $|Y_i| \leq |Y_{j'}|$ for all $j' \in N_B$.
-Since all agents in $N_A$ have the same number of type $B$ items and $Y$ is EFX, it follows that $|Y_{i'}| \leq |Y_{i}|+1 \leq |Y_{j'}|+1$ for all $i' \in N_A$ and $j' \in N_B$.
-We can apply Rule 2 at least $|N_B|$ times to $Y$ as follows: \begin{itemize} \item While there exists an agent $i \in N_A$ where $|Y_i| \leq |Y_j|$ for all $j \in N_B$, apply Rule 2 to such an agent with the smallest $|Y_i|$.
-This maintains EFX as $i$ did not EFX any agent prior to the rule being applied. \item After doing the above 1 or more times, all agents $i \in N_A$ have identical bundles (with $|Y_{i}| \leq |Y_j|+1$ for all $j \in N_B$).
+We can therefore apply Rule 2 at least $|N_B|$ times to $Y$ as follows: \begin{itemize} \item While there exists an agent $i \in N_A$ where $|Y_i| \leq |Y_j|$ for all $j \in N_B$, apply Rule 2 to such an agent with the smallest $|Y_i|$.
+This maintains EFX as $i$ did not envy any agent prior to the rule being applied. \item After doing the above step one or more times, all agents $i \in N_A$ have identical bundles (with $|Y_{i}| \leq |Y_j|+1$ for all $j \in N_B$).
 We can apply Rule 2 once to all agents who strongly prefer $A$.
 This maintains EFX as these agents will not EFX-envy any $j \in N_B$ because they prefer two type $A$ items over a type $B$ item. \end{itemize}

 \paragraph{Case 2.3: Cases 2.1 and 2.2 do not hold} Since Case 2.2 does not hold, there are less than $|N_B|$ agents $i \in N_A$ who strongly prefer $A$.
-Since Case 2.1 does not hold, all agents $j \in N_B'$ strongly prefer $B$.
+Since Case 2.1 does not hold, there exists some agent $j \in N_B \backslash N_B'$ who strongly prefers $B$ and so all agents $j' \in N_B'$ must strongly prefer $B$.